JuliaArrays/FillArrays.jl/README.md

 10-element Fill{Nothing}: entries equal to nothing
 ```

 Notice that this will only match the behaviour of a dense matrix from `fill` if the function is pure.
-And that happens before the fused broadcast:
+And that this shortcut is taken *before* any other fused broadcast:

 ```julia
 julia> map(_ -> rand(), Fill("pi", 2,5))  # not a pure function!